Looking to master YouTube marketing?

 So, how do we go about getting those views?

-I think it’s altogether too easy to rely on a few social shares, which might help, but are only going to get you so far.
+I think it’s altogether too easy to rely on a few social shares.
+These might help, but are only going to get you so far.

 Here are some other tactics that will stack: